AustinEvansWX/bb-bp/README.md

 }
 ```

-3. Deliver the `vt` cookie from the cookie jar to tasks to populate the cart
+3. Deliver the `vt` cookie to your task from the cookie jar to populate the cart.

-4. Account is required for checkout
+4. Account is required for checkout.

+5. Obviously setup an API to deliver the `vt` cookies so the bp isn't client-side.